 Mindfulness is no longer an uncommon term.
-It is often heard in daily language as well as in research reports identifying the benefits of mindfulness.
-Mindfulness is suggested as a self-care practice as well as a treatment method for conditions.
-The overarching benefit of mindfulness is the ability to learn to live in the present moment without continued worry about the past or the future which can help to decrease symptoms of depression and anxiety.
+It is often heard in daily language as well as in research reports.
+It is suggested as a self-care practice as well as a treatment method for conditions.
+The overarching benefit is the ability to learn to live in the present moment without continued worry about the past or the future which can help to decrease symptoms of depression and anxiety.

-While Mindfulness practices originated from Buddhist traditions, Jon Kabat- Zinn 1, 2 was influential in creating awareness of the use in healthcare by researching the benefits of mindfulness in patients with pain and demonstrated significant improvements in pain levels, mood, and psychiatric symptoms.
+While these practices originated from Buddhist traditions, Jon Kabat- Zinn 1, 2 was influential in creating awareness of the use in healthcare by researching the benefits in patients with pain and demonstrated significant improvements in pain levels, mood, and psychiatric symptoms.
 This prompted other studies to examine the effect on variety of diseases, the effect on stress levels,2 and the immune function.
 3

 The National Center for Complementary and Integrative Health webpage discusses the positive effects mediation that it can have in many other conditions such as hypertension, irritable bowel syndrome, ulcerative colitis, and anxiety.